syncfusion-content/windowsforms-docs/WindowsForms/AutoComplete/Image-Settings.md

 ## Items with Images Through External DataSource

 Items with images can be added to the AutoCompletePopup, also using external datasource like XML file.
-A sample which demonstrates the implementation of external datasource is available in the below location.
+A sample that demonstrates the implementation of external datasource is available in the following location.

 …\My Documents\Syncfusion\EssentialStudio\Version Number\Windows\Tools.Windows\Samples\Advanced Editor Functions\ActionGroupingDemo

-While using an external datasource, the Columns property can be initially refreshed by clicking the _Refresh Columns_ verb, visible in the designer.
+While using an external datasource, the Columns property can be initially refreshed by clicking the _Refresh Columns_ verb, visible in the Designer.

 {% seealso %}